nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">:information_source: **Info:**

-* At least one of the optional fields must be provided.
+* At least one of the optional parameters must be provided.
 * When updating roles, the existing roles of the groupmate will be removed i.e. adding of roles is not cumulative.
 * You can remove all the roles of the groupmate by giving **only one** `r/` without specifying any roles after it.